Working Capital Optimization: Why a Game-Changing Approach is Needed

 Being a game changer means being able to identify opportunities that will transform your business.
 But transformation takes cash — a lot of it.
 Cash to fund research, cash to fund projects, cash to invest in infrastructure and support growth.
 The necessary funds, however, are not always readily available.
 Game changers understand that the opportunity that lies within the supply chain could help them soar.
 With more than $14 trillion currently trapped in supply chains, the opportunity to streamline and optimize working capital is huge.
 Layer this with improved supply chain health, confident suppliers and a happy accounts payable team, and the possibilities are endless.

 So How is it Done?

-There’s much to gain by tackling working capital proactively.
-But it isn’t enough to make small improvements here and there: in order to succeed, you’ll need to go further than that and adopt a game-changing approach.
+Game changers know that there is much to gain by tackling working capital proactively.
+And it isn’t enough to make small improvements here and there: in order to succeed, you’ll need to go further than that and adopt a game-changing approach.

-A game-changing approach should also harness the power of technology.
-For example, solutions are emerging which make use of artificial intelligence to monitor early payment behavior across large numbers of transactions.
-This can lead to deep analysis of companies’ supplier payment files, which can, in turn, provide an insight into opportunities to reduce finance costs across your supply chain.
+Harnessing the power of emerging technology and, for example, using artificial intelligence (AI) to monitor early payment behavior across large numbers of transactions can lead to deep analysis of companies’ supplier payment files, which can, in turn, provide insights into opportunities to reduce finance costs across your supply chain.